 Top 7 Tips to Prepare for Your First Trail Running Event

-This year I have decided to challenge myself and take up trail running.
+I have always loved to challenge myself so that's why I decided to take up trail running.

 Like most starting a new activity I didn’t know what to expect.

 Running trails is very different to running on roads, I was naive about how challenging trail running was and how much more load it places on your body.